 Brussels, Antwerp, Mechelen, and Ghent – they all hold a particular appeal to young graduates who are building their careers but still crave a healthy dose of city fun.
 Whether an established urban oasis or a former ugly duckling, these diverse Belgian neighborhoods are more than worth looking into when searching for a new place to call home.
+Did you know – Culture Trip now does bookable, small-group trips?
+Pick from authentic, immersive Epic Trips, compact and action-packed Mini Trips and sparkling, expansive Sailing Trips.

 Filled with recent graduates who’ve developed an affinity for the lively neighborhood they partied in during their student days, Ixelles signals loud and clear that the capital’s young professionals crave diversity.
 With its African Matongé Quarter, upscale streets boasting Art Nouveau architecture, college campuses, café-dotted squares, cinemas, and ample eateries, this area packs everything needed for an urban life lived to the fullest.
 You’ll find a lot of people in their 20s and early 30s who are sharing and renting the townhouses and apartments across the ponds from cultural center Flagey.